Huyang: Name and symbolism

 The name "Huyang" is distinctive among Star Wars droids, who are typically designated by alphanumeric codes (e.g., “R2-D2”, “C-3PO”).

 In Mandarin Chinese, the word 胡杨 (hú yáng) refers to the Euphrates poplar tree (Populus euphratica), which grows in the deserts of northwest China.
 This tree is celebrated for its exceptional resilience, capable of surviving in arid and salty environments for centuries.

 Additionally, the Chinese phrase 护养(hù yǎng) means "to protect and to raise," combining 护 (hù, protect) and 养(yǎng, to raise or nurture).
 This verb expresses the act of caring for and nurturing someone or something in a protective manner.

 While there is no official statement from Lucasfilm linking Huyang’s name to these terms, the resonance with both the enduring tree and the concept of protective mentorship aligns closely with the character’s portrayal in the Star Wars universe as a wise and patient guide, guardian of Jedi tradition and a nurturer of new generations.

 Reception

 The character is considered one of the most enduring and significant figures in the Jedi mythos by Star Wars critics and fans.
-Popular sources highlight Huyang’s contribution to Jedi lore, its role in training successive generations, and its function as a living archive of the Order’s history.
+Popular sources highlight Huyang’s contribution to Jedi lore, his role in training successive generations, and his function as a living archive of the Order’s history.